lonycell/grafana.v7/docs/sources/enterprise/reporting.md

 # Reporting

-Reporting allows you to automatically generate PDFs from any of your dashboards and have Grafana email them to interested parties on a schedule.
+Reporting allows you to automatically generate PDFs from any of your dashboards and have ThingSPIN email them to interested parties on a schedule.

-> Only available in Grafana Enterprise v6.4+.
+> Only available in ThingSPIN Enterprise v6.4+.

 {{< docs-imagebox img="/img/docs/enterprise/reports_list.png" max-width="500px" class="docs-image--no-shadow" >}}